aoruize/aoruize/README.md

 # Hey there! 👋
-I'm a frontend engineer and ECE student at UToronto.
+I'm a software developer and ECE student at UToronto.

 - Building @ [Aviato](https://joinaviato.com)
 - Built [💬 Omni Chat](https://omnilabs.ai/chat)—ChatGPT for your documents.